sschu48/sschu48/README.md

-# hi

-repo of various projects i decied to share to the world
+repo of various projects i decied to share